aws-samples/faropt/README.md

 ![](./FarOpt.png)

-This architecture is a bare bones template of how you can run optimization models in a serverless fashion by uploading a source.zip file to the created S3 bucket.
-The source.zip may contain any number of files, but must have a main.py file (this is the driver file that will be run inside the container).
-Fargate will launch the container, run your code, push logs to cloudwatch and exit - you only pay for the seconds that this _task_ runs.
+This architecture is a bare bones template of how you can run optimization models in a serverless fashion on Fargate.
+The Open source SDK can be used to submit optimization tasks and receive logs.
+Fargate will launch the container, run your code, push logs to cloudwatch and exit - you only pay for the seconds that this _optimzation task_ runs.

 Currently supported frameworks inlcude: